unremarkablegarden/shipwreck/README.md

 ## Use

 Drop a folder in the zone of the device to recursively load all samples inside it.
 It's set to go 7 levels deep in sub-folders.
 This can be changed in `file_handler.js` under the variable `depth`.

+Don't be afraid.
+I have thrown 80 Gb folders into it.
+Sound files long or short don't matter.
+It loads WAV and AIF/AIFF by default.
+You can change the `file_walker.js` file to also include MP3, FLAC, M4A, etc, but these don't load as quickly.

 You'll be able to select the first 128 x 128 = 16,384 samples with the first two MIDI CC's.
 Consider that you can map, automate or sequence these.